Abott1222/lessons/linked-list.md

 └────────┴────────┴────────┴────────┘
 ```

-As you can see, inserting data into the beginning of an array means all the existing data must be copied to a new position before the insertion can happen.
-Because this operation depends on the number of elements that are present in the array, inserting an element at the beginning takes linear time or `O(n)` where `n` is the number of elements in the array.
+As you can see, all the existing data must be copied to a new position before the insertion can happen.
+Because of this, the number of operations to insert data into the beginning of an array depends on the number of elements that are present in the array.
+In other words, inserting an element at the beginning of an array takes linear time or `O(n)` where `n` is the number of elements in the array.

 Here's a chart that describes the difference between common Big-O complexities such as `O(1)` and `O(n)`.